meteor-gif/DynShare/README.md

 # DynShare
-We will release our dynamic asymmetric share data to this repository for future reasearch if accepted.
+you can refer to https://tianchi.aliyun.com/dataset/162145 on Alibaba Tianchi platform to get the share dataset, and we also provide some other side information for future research.
 Then to run this code, please follow the commmand:
   `python train.py --batch_size 4096 --num_neighbors 2`